Sage-Bionetworks/DianAppDataTools-Java/README.md

 These users will be created the same way as the section above, if the user has no Device ID.

 # Account parsing from HM's data export
 HM exports all the participant data needed to do this process.
-The staging QA data is available on Synapse Synapse.
+The staging QA data is available on Synapse.
 The two relevant files are:
 ```
 hasd_staging_participant_json.zip
 exr_stating_participant_json.zip